daos-stack/daos/doc/dev/contributing.md

 Changes submitted to the DAOS master branch require a DAOS Jira ticket number at the beginning of the commit summary.
 A DAOS Jira ticket is one that begins with DAOS and is therefore part of the DAOS project within Jira.
-For patches to other projects, such as CaRT, a different JIRA project should be used (e.g. CART).

-The commit summary should also have a component: tag immediately following the Jira ticket number that indicates which DAOS subsystem that the commit is related to.
+The commit summary should also have a `component:` tag immediately following the Jira ticket number that indicates which DAOS subsystem that the commit is related to.
 Example DAOS subsystems relate to modules like: client, pool, container, object, vos, rdb; functional components like rebuild; or auxiliary